 Shelter Services (SH)

 SH 7.03 Revised Standard and Interpretation and Added Examples

-The organization considers the unique characteristics of shelter residents when grouping people together.
+The organization considers the unique characteristics, needs, and preferences of shelter residents when grouping people together.

-Interpretation: Characteristics that should be considered can include the number of individuals grouped together, age, special needs, gender, gender identity, and gender expression.
-All service recipients should be treated according to their self-identified gender, meaning that transgender and gender non-conforming service recipients should be given access to sleeping quarters, bathroom facilities, and services based on their stated gender, not their assigned sex at birth, in accordance with applicable federal and state laws.Unaccompanied Children Services (UC)
+Interpretation: Characteristics and needs that should be considered can include age, special needs, ability to adjust to a group, gender, gender identity, and gender expression.
+Transgender and gender non-conforming individuals should be given access to sleeping quarters, bathroom facilities, and services based on their preferences and in accordance with applicable federal and state laws.

+Examples: Examples of ways that organizations can meet the grouping needs of transgender and gender non-conforming individuals can include but are not limited to:

+respecting the individual’s preferred pronouns;

+providing gender neutral restrooms where facility structure allows;

+having residents use restrooms one at a time;

+allowing for single bedroom models; or

+providing LGBTQ specific units.

+Unaccompanied Children Services (UC)

 UC 3.01 Revised Standard and Interpretation and Added Examples